 The Taino male deity YokaHu, in our opinion, far from being a typical western-type paternal, immortal "almighty god" in the style of the Hebrew Jehovah, is, in fact, a much more human-like entity, con-substantial with humanity itself and subject to a very human-like life-cycle like ours which begins with birth and ends in death, and then starts all over again with a new birth.
-The obvious association between him and the yuca plant (manioc), evidenced by his name "Yoka Hu" (or yuca-hu), indicates that this divine entity must be subject to the rules of the biological processes that include sprouting, gradual vegetable growth and, of course, ultimate death at the moment of harvest when the life-giving roots of the yuca plant are yanked out of the ground for consumption.
+The obvious association between him and the yuca plant (manioc or cassava), evidenced by his name "Yoka Hu" (or yuca-hu), indicates that this divine entity must be subject to the rules of the biological processes that include sprouting, gradual vegetable growth and, of course, ultimate death at the moment of harvest when the life-giving roots of the yuca plant are yanked out of the ground for consumption.
 He was described as a son of the divine mother Atabey to the early colonial chronicler Ramon Pane by his Taino informants.
 The modern-day researcher Sebastian Robiou Lamarche has accurately described Yokahu as one of the two balanced halves of the Supreme being Yaya (whom we in the Caney Circle call "Yaya Guaturey").
 The other half is Yokahu's mother Atabey.
 This is the reason we do not agree with the perception by some in the Taino Reusrgence movement that Yokahu is the "supreme Being" himself.
 That is inaccurate.
 He is only half of the Supreme Being.
 It is a mistake to equate Yokahu and Yaya as if they were both the same person.

 The following videos about modern-day cultivation and processing of yuca (also known as manioc, mandioca, mand-yuca, tapioc, tap-yuca and tapioca ) illustrates the way in which this food, which is the inspiration of Yoka Hu's name, still plays an important role in the lives of the Indigenous people of the Amazon and Orinoco rainforest where the ancient Arawak ancestors of the Tainos originated.

 As the divine name-sake and personification of a mortal, vegetable biological product, Yoka Hu is perceived also to be mortal and cyclical in the same way that yuca is mortal and cyclical.
 This does not mean that Yoka Hu is perceived in ancient Taino tradition to be in any way less than divine.
 It simply indicates that the perception of divinity in the ancient Taino mind is different to the perception of divinity in the western European mind.
 In the western mind divinity is perceived as being separate from nature, the term "supernatural" comes to mind.
-It indicates that the divine is "above" or "superior" to Nature because it is the creator of Nature.
+It indicates that in the European paradigm the divine is "above" or "superior" to Nature because it is the creator of Nature.

 In the traditional Amazonian-Orinoco Indigenous mind the divine is part of Nature, just like everything else, because all there is IS Nature, nothing is "supernatural" because nothing is beyond or above Nature.
 It is important to note that contrary to some modern interpretations of Yoka Hu as a Jehovah-like creator god, there is no mention in the writings of early Spanish chroniclers such as Ramon Pane of Yoka Hu "creating" anything.
 This was an assumption leaped at by some modern-day interpreters (including even some modern-day Tainos) because they are so influenced by their own western European-tainted perceptions of male Judeo-Christian creator divinity.
 Indigenous people see the divine as being part of Nature as opposed to being "above" Nature.
-For that reason things that would be perceived as "supernatural" by westeners, such as ghosts, spirits and deities, are perceived as normal, natural everyday elements of reality by the Indigenous mind, things that we all live in close proximity with on a natural plane, even though they may be invisible and hard to perceive without the aid of special procedures and rituals.
-The natural comparion is to think in terms of air, which is invisible but which we all know is there because we perceive its consequences, especially when they manifest themselves in catastrophic ways such as in the case of the gale-force wind of a hurricane.
+For that reason things that would be perceived as "supernatural" by westerners, such as ghosts, spirits and deities, are perceived as normal, natural everyday elements of reality by the Indigenous mind, things that we all live in close proximity with on a natural plane, even though they may be invisible and hard to perceive without the aid of special procedures and rituals.
+The natural comparison is to think in terms of air, which is invisible but which we all know is there because we perceive its consequences, especially when they manifest themselves in catastrophic ways such as in the case of the gale-force wind of a hurricane.
 To the Indigenous mind there is no difference between the invisible air and the invisible spirit.